oracle/odpi/doc/src/functions/dpiSodaDoc.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **doc** [IN] -- a reference to the document from which the creation timestamp is to be retrieved.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

     **value** [OUT] -- a pointer to the document creation timestamp, as a byte